orkurtz/Todobot/README.md

 This repository represents a **complete refactor and significant enhancement** of the original project.
 While maintaining the core vision, we've added extensive features and improvements:

 #### 🆕 Major New Features
+- **📅 Google Calendar Integration**: Full one-way sync from Bot to Google Calendar - tasks with due dates automatically create calendar events, updates sync in real-time, and completions mark events as done.
+Perfect for seeing your schedule in one place!
-- **🔄 Complete Recurring Tasks System**: Full support for daily, weekly, interval, and custom recurring patterns with automatic instance generation
+- **🔄 Complete Recurring Tasks System**: Full support for daily, weekly, interval, and custom recurring patterns with automatic instance generation and calendar sync
 - **🎤 Voice Message Support**: Complete voice transcription and task extraction using Gemini 2.5 Flash multimodal API
 - **👍 Emoji Reaction Completion**: Intuitive task completion via WhatsApp emoji reactions
 - **📝 Task Rescheduling & Updates**: Full support for updating task descriptions and rescheduling due dates with natural language: